 If you don’t touch that money and allow your interest to compound, you will earn 10% on $1,100 (not $1,000); therefore, at the end of year two, you will earn $110 in interest.

 Let me give you another example to show you the power of compound interest.
-Assume at the age of 35 you invest $1,000 that gives you an 8% return annually.
+Assume that at the age of 35, you invest $1,000, which gives you an 8% return annually.
 To make the math easier, also assume you don’t add any more money to this account.

 When you are ready to withdraw from this account during your retirement years, let’s say at the age of 65, your $1,000 will be worth $10,063.
 However, if you made the same deposit at the age of 25, and withdrew the money at 65, your $1,000 will be worth $21,725!!